BobHuangC/CS2612-FlexWhileD/doc/InputRequirements.md

 ## Requirements

-1. The .l file should only contain the second part of the .l file, which is the rules part.
+1. The .l file should only contain the second part of the classical .l file, which is the rules part.
+That means the .l file should begin with %% and end with %%.

 2. For each rule, the syntax part (which explains the rule to process the regular expression) should starts with a  "{" and ends with a"}".